My pups and I in my study area in the Absaroka Mountains outside of Cody, Wyoming.

 Avery Shawler

 I am passionate about using my academic and working background to connect researchers and practitioners as well as helping bridge the rural-urban divide by increasing understanding between diverse groups.
 My career has been focused on wolf-livestock conflict on working landscapes in the Northern Rockies where there are a lot of disagreements about land use and wildlife conservation - especially when it comes to wolves.
-I’ve had the incredible opportunity to work with folks from diverse backgrounds in the “radical center” to work towards a common goal with respect and empathy.
-I am proud to be part of the Conflict Reduction Consortium (CRC), a collaborative of ranchers, wildlife managers, scientists, and NGOs working towards reducing human-wildlife conflict on working landscapes.
-I serve on the social issues subcommittee where we have worked on a range of projects - from creating a document on commonly used terms in the carnivore-livestock conflict space to facilitate shared learning across the urban-rural divide, to employing storytelling to foster connection with our Humans of the Working Wild media campaign (inspired by the Humans of New York project).
-For more CRC resources, check out the Learning Materials page or the CRC website!
+I’ve had the incredible opportunity to work with people from diverse backgrounds in the “radical center” to work towards a common goal with respect and empathy.
+As the Science & Research Coordinator at Western Landowners Alliance, I’ve had the opportunity to work closely with livestock producers and partners to work towards solutions to reducing conflict with carnivores such as wolves and grizzlies.
+Recently, I’ve published two documents with WLA related to this work, “Building Trust: A guide for agencies working with producers to reduce wildlife conflicts” and “Wolf Location Sharing: Finding Common Ground”, both of which involved facilitating multiple discussions and individual interviews.

 A little bit about my background: